2020 UK & Ireland Greyhound Racing Year: Competitions

 The current Greyhound of the Year Ice On Fire continued his good form by winning the Juvenile at Sheffield.
 The revised schedule of racing after COVID-19 lockdown resulted in a strange calendar events because of the rearranged English and Irish Derby competitions.
 Kilara Lion won the East Anglian Derby but no greyhound had won more than one major event in England going into the delayed Derby.
 However, after the Derby had finished Kilara Lion won the Kent Derby in November, winning the final by over 6 lengths.

 Smallmead trained by John Mullins had won both the Champion Stakes and St Leger by December and looked like a serious contender for greyhound of the year but suffered a major setback when a positive sample was returned which resulted in him being stripped of the Champion Stakes title.
 The Champion Stakes title was handed to runner-up Desperado Dan.
 The greyhound of the year title would go to the Mark Wallis trained Aayamza Royale following two major successes towards the latter part of the year.
-After winning the returning Cesarewitch in September she went on to win the Coral TV Trophy in December.
+After winning the Cesarewitch in September she went on to win the Coral TV Trophy in December.